marifyo/fggcosha/_posts/2016-03-06-profile-milliicent.md

 </figure>
 {: .image-pull-left}

 Millicent comes from  an extremely creative family.
 Her maternal grandfather was an ironsmith, her paternal grandfather  a  guitarist and her aunt  a  cartoonist.
 With creativity firmly embedded in her DNA, it is not surprising that art became not only her first love, but  her everything.
 From an early age she has been  living, breathing and dreaming art.
 She credits her creative gifts to her father, her family both  maternal and paternal,  and most of all to God.

 *#ProudlyAnambra*,  she is from Nnewi-North LGA and was born the only daughter in a family of  four.
 Her artistic talent was obvious  from a very tender age  and  like  her three brothers,  she relentlessly pursued her passion through early  formal and informal art  practice.

 A  Bougainvillea House member, her classmates and friends at our alma mater, FGGC Onitsha remember Millicent as having very “dangerous” hippy curves, a slinky catwalk  and being fun-loving.
 Always fun to be  around, very playful and funny,  she constantly delighted her classmates with jokes and her unique way of describing situations and  people in very hilarious Igbo language.
 Her love for art was evident in everything that she did, and  her mischievous  satirical  sketches  of ‘senior girls' and some teachers livened up school  life for everyone.
 She was always the first to take off to the Fine Arts Lab once it was time for Fine Arts period and her dedication made her Mr. Eriwona, the Arts teacher’s favorite  student.
 Under his tutelage, she produced fabulous artworks, becoming one of a  handful of students who sat for Fine Arts at the Senior Secondary  O’Levels exams before continuing on to study Fine & Industrial Arts at the University Of  Uyo,  Akwa  Ibom State.

-During her National Youth Service Corp (NYSC) in Sokoto State, Millicent was awarded Certificates of Commendation for her breathtakingly realistic portraits of the NYSC State Director and the late Emir Of Sokoto, Sultan Muhammadu Maccido.
+During her National Youth Service Corp (NYSC) in  Sokoto State, Millicent was awarded Certificates of Commendation for her breathtakingly realistic portraits of the NYSC State Director and the late Emir  of  Sokoto, Sultan Muhammadu  Maccido.
 Upon completion of her NYSC, she relocated to Abuja where she quickly began building a stellar reputation as a full-time Studio Artist and Visual Arts practitioner.
 <figure>
 <a href="{{ site.url }}/images/millicent/millicentatwork2.jpg"><img src="{{ site.url }}/images/millicent/millicentatwork2.jpg"></a>
 </figure>
 {: .image-pull-left}

 In 2014, Millicent won the  **YouWiN!** award  jointly  bestowed by the  Ministry of Finance, the Ministry of Communication Technology, the Ministry of Youth Development and the Ministry of Women Affairs and Social Development.
 She is currently the owner and Principal Art Consultant at  Colourmimi Ltd., her art production, sales and consulting firm.
 As of today, Millicent has had over 40 art exhibitions, including international exhibits in the USA, Kenya, South-Africa and Italy.

 In Millicent’s own words,